frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/3 - Libraries.md

 This is all known as low-level abstraction.
 This simply means that the hard-to-do details are taken care of for you, and you just need to provide input.

 You will probably be unknowingly using a lot of libraries when programming.
 They make everyone's life easier, because re-writing already established code is tedious and a waste of time.
 It's building on the shoulders of giants.

+## Finding libraries
+Libraries are usually found online.
+Many libraries have been written in the past few decades, and are found for a variety of languages, platforms and locations.

+For python, see [UsefulModules](http://wiki.python.org/moin/UsefulModules) and the [python standard library](http://docs.python.org/2/library/) for more information.